 Flipping the Switch from Fixed to Growth Mindset

 Research demonstrates that students who operate within a growth mindset effectively exercise their brain like it’s a muscle, which becomes stronger the more it’s used.
-A 2019 nationwide study published in the journal Nature demonstrated that “growth mindset intervention—which teaches that intellectual abilities can be developed—improved grades among lower-achieving students.”
-In essence, if a student embraces the possibility that intelligence is not static but instead can be grown, he or she will be willing to put in extra time, effort and ingenuity necessary to achieve a better result.
+A 2019 nationwide study published in the journal Nature demonstrated that “growth mindset intervention—which teaches that intellectual ability can be developed—improved grades among lower-achieving students.”
+In essence, if a student embraces the possibility that intelligence is not static but instead can be grown, he or she will be willing to put in the extra time, effort, and ingenuity necessary to achieve a better result.

-A 2018 study conducted among students representing 78 different countries found that a growth mindset for also had a positive effect on standardized test results. “ … after controlling for students’ and schools’ socioeconomic differences, students with a strong growth mindset scored significantly higher on all subjects — 31.5 points in reading, 27 points in science, and 23 points in math — compared with students who believed their intelligence was fixed.”
+A 2018 study conducted among students representing 78 different countries found that a growth mindset also had a positive effect on standardized test results. “ … after controlling for students’ and schools’ socioeconomic differences, students with a strong growth mindset scored significantly higher on all subjects — 31.5 points in reading, 27 points in science, and 23 points in math — compared with students who believed their intelligence was fixed.”

 But in order to coach a growth mindset for kids, teachers must first possess it themselves.
 Studies have shown that a teacher’s mindset can influence the way he or she responds to students, thereby impacting student outcomes — whether for better or worse.

 Dr. Dweck also points to the importance of nurturing a growth mindset culture within a school.
 “The growth mindset intervention effects on grade point average were larger in schools with peer norms that were supportive of the treatment message, she said.”
 To maximize student outcomes, a growth mindset needs to permeate the entire organization.
 “It’s not that you give kids a growth mindset and then turn them loose.
 We have to create cultures that support them in using the growth mindset for growth of competence.”

 Teachers Make a Difference